kunday/hwacha/README.md

 ## What is hwacha?
-Hwacha is a dockerized gocd server to get started with go server quick.
+Hwacha is a dockerized gocd server to evaluate gocd or run it in prodcution.

 ## About go cd
 Go is a open source continuous Integration and Release Management system